-Preparing for Operation on Approach
+Preparing for Operation Off Approach

-- 1. When the operator supplies power, the machine warms the conditioner to operating temperature.
-(This will only occur if the Temperature Cycle feature is turned "ON" on the GUI) The control system: - a.
-Opens the conditioner pressure control valve and the conditioner vent valve, allowing the conditioner pump to circulate conditioner through the heated injector rail. - b.
-When conditioner reaches operating temperature (factoryset to 80°F (21°C), the conditioner pump turns off and the pressure control valve and the conditioner vent valve close. - c.
-The operator screen displays "READY" when the conditioner has reached operating temperature.
+- 1. When the operator plugs in the charger, the machine warms the conditioner to operating temperature.
+(This will only occur if the Temperature Cycle feature is turned "ON" on the GUI) The control system: - Opens the conditioner pressure control valve and the conditioner vent valve, allowing the conditioner pump to circulate conditioner through the heated injector rail. - b.
+When conditioner reaches operating temperature (factory-set to 80°F (21°C), the conditioner pump turns off and the pressure control valve and the conditioner vent valve close. - The operator screen displays "READY" when the conditioner has reached operating temperature.